OltersdorfTech-Org/JulesVern_MagicBox/README.md

 # Magic Lid GPIO Controller (Raspberry Pi Zero 2 W)

-A headless Raspberry Pi project that monitors three switches (lid + two keys) and drives four LEDs.
-The lid LED can also be controlled remotely via SSH commands from the RaspController app while still respecting the physical lid switch.
-A background Python service (gpiozero-based) keeps LEDs in sync with switch states, persists a remote enable flag, and supports a future "Magic LED" flicker effect once the desired truth table is confirmed.
+Headless Raspberry Pi project that watches three switches (lid + two keys) and drives four LEDs.
+A background Python service (gpiozero-based) keeps LEDs in sync with switch states, persists a remote enable flag, and exposes a web UI for toggling the remote LID and Magic flicker flags.

-> ⚠️ Several pin numbers from the original request are ambiguous or electrically invalid.
-Confirm BCM GPIO pins before wiring (physical pin 1 is 3.3 V and **cannot** be used as a GPIO input).
+> ⚠️ Confirm BCM GPIO pins before wiring (physical pin 1 is 3.3 V and **cannot** be used as a GPIO input).

 ## I/O Summary